Skip to main content

 Rent repayment orders

-Your landlord can get a fine and could be forced to repay up to 12 months' rent.
+Your landlord could be fined and forced to repay up to 12 months' rent.

-You can apply for a rent repayment order using this form.
-You may have to pay a fee.
+Apply for a rent repayment order using this form.
+There might be a fee.

-Any housing benefit or universal credit you used to pay your rent will be taken back by the council or the DWP.
+Any housing benefit or universal credit used to pay your rent is taken back by the council or the DWP.

 Help to get a rent repayment order

-Contact the council or use the guidance that comes with the form if you need help to apply.
+Contact your council or use the guidance that comes with the form if you need help.

 Banning orders